Automate Healthcare Calls: 2026 Guide to AI & EHR

 Beyond patient access, automation is a game changer for the financial side of healthcare.
 You can automate healthcare calls to payers and patients to accelerate revenue and reduce administrative waste.

 Errors in patient data are a primary cause of claim denials.
 Manual insurance verification is tedious and error prone, with staff spending hours on the phone with payers.
 An AI agent can automate this by calling insurance companies, navigating their phone systems, and verifying benefits with near perfect accuracy.
+This includes eligibility checks to confirm active coverage before an appointment.
 This same technology can tackle prior authorization, another administrative burden, by initiating requests and following up on their status.
 Prosper AI’s agents can verify benefits with a less than 2 hour turnaround, ensuring clean claims from the start.

 Billing and Payment Automation